I started blogging more than ten years ago to share bits and pieces of information about HIV/AIDS.

-My husband encouraged me to set up a blog so I could post the news and feature articles I wrote for a daily publication.
-Those stories were mostly about People Living with HIV/AIDS or PLWHAs.
-The intention was to share them online for people looking for reference materials about HIV/AIDS.
+My husband encouraged me to set up a blog to post the news and feature articles I wrote for a daily publication.
+Those articles were mostly about People Living with HIV/AIDS or PLWHAs.
+During those times, fewer materials about PLWHAs are available on the Internet due to privacy issues.

-They’re the same friends who were generous in giving referrals to paying sites and direct advertisers.
+They’re the same friends who shared referrals to paying sites and direct advertisers.
 I was able to generate funds from the passive income.
 It was a big help for a single-income family like mine.

 In 2012, I became part of a campaign that assists people to lose weight.
 Thanks to mommy friends who recommended me to join the weight loss challenge.
 Overall, it was a nerve-wracking but productive experience.
 I believe it was the peak of my blogging journey to date.
 I’ve met a lot of interesting people behind the blogs.